youngde811/Lisa/README.md

 Lisa is an extension to Common Lisp, the full power of the Lisp environment is always available.
 Lisa-enabled applications should run on any ANSI-compliant Common Lisp platform.

+**NB**: Lisa is currently undergoing a re-home from SourceForge to GitHub (here).
+Just about every file has been touched in some way, and the code itself has not yet been regression tested in SBCL.
+Once done (soon), I'll remove this notice.

 ## Supported Lisps ##

 Lisa is known to run on the following ANSI Common Lisp implementations: